dogue/chip8/README.md

 This project utilizes [Raylib](https://www.raylib.com/) for windowing and drawing.

-Rendering and emulation are implemented as separate threads with the pixel buffer data being sent from the "core" to the render thread over a chan (similar to goroutine channels).
+Rendering and emulation are implemented as separate threads with the pixel buffer data being sent from the "core" to the render thread over a [`sync/chan`](https://github.com/odin-lang/Odin/blob/master/core/sync/chan/chan.odin) (similar to goroutine channels).

 The pixel buffer is represented as a two dimensional array of booleans (`[32][64]bool`) to match the native resolution of the CHIP-8.
 This resolution gets upscaled 16x at draw time in the render thread.